 There are a number of things that might make sex less desirable, or more challenging even if you do desire it.
 You may feel nauseated, achy, or sore.
 Maybe your breasts are tender or painful.
 Or, you may feel uncomfortable with the new look of your changing body.
 (Though most often, your partner finds your pregnant body much more attractive than you think.)
 Some women are so overwhelmed with exhaustion and fatigue that sex can feel like one more thing before your head hits the pillow.
 And then there’s navigating the experience with your ever-expanding bump.

-Still, there are many women who find sex even more enticing during pregnancy!
+Still, there are many women who find sex even more enticing and enjoyable during pregnancy!
 So, if your libido is there, we can hopefully help you find ways to make sex comfortable in pregnancy.

 Most Comfortable Positions for Pregnancy Sex

 Sex in the first trimester may not need any modification.
 Your shape has likely not changed too much.
 Some women find that their breasts are very tender, so they may prefer that they not be touched.
 They also may be more comfortable having sex in positions where there’s not too much weight or pressure on their breasts.

 As you move through your second trimester, your bump will start to become a challenge.
 Missionary position, or other man-on-top positions, can be uncomfortable because of the weight and pressure it puts on your belly.
 Or, you might find that lying on your back makes you light-headed.
 Here are some positions that you might find preferable.